 Customers may apply for an Arranged Overdraft, or an increase to their Arranged Overdraft limit to provide short term relief on their outgoings.
 Overdrafts are subject to approval.
 The quickest and easiest way to apply is via Internet Banking.

-If you are experiencing financial difficulty as a result of COVID-19, we have a number of measures in place to support you.
+If you have been directly impacted by Coronavirus and are facing temporary difficulty with your finances, we have a number of measures in place to support you:

 The travel insurance claims line is currently experiencing high call volumes.
 To allow us to prioritise customers, we are asking you to only call if you were due to travel within the next 7 days.
 Before making a claim, please ensure you have contacted your travel and accommodation provider to discuss a refund, as travel insurance only provides cover for your non-refundable costs.